daggaz/json-stream/README.md

 ### <a id="multiple"></a> Multiple JSON documents: load_many() and visit_many()

 Sometimes JSON data arrives as a sequence of top‑level JSON texts rather than a single array/object. json-stream supports this pattern with:
-- json_stream.load_many(...): yields each top-level JSON value as it is parsed.
+- `json_stream.load_many(...)`: yields each top-level JSON value as it is parsed.
-- json_stream.visit_many(...): visits each top-level JSON value and yields control after each one.
+- `json_stream.visit_many(...)`: visits each top-level JSON value and yields control after each one.

 These functions are useful for common streaming formats:
 - NDJSON (Newline-Delimited JSON, also known as JSON Lines, content-type often application/x-ndjson): one JSON value per line, separated by a single "\n".
 - Concatenated or sequential JSON documents: complete JSON texts written back-to-back without delimiters.

-Note about concatenated JSON without explicit delimiters
+Note about concatenated JSON without explicit delimiters:

 When multiple top‑level JSON documents are simply concatenated with no delimiters (no newlines or no spaces), json-stream can unambiguously